 - Oxnard State Beach Park - Picturesque family-friendly 62-acre beachfront park with well-kept lawns, a children's playground, picnic area, and direct access to a magnificent beach.

-- Ventura – Lively coastal city with a quaint pier and breathtaking harbour.
+- Ventura – Lively coastal city with a quaint pier and breathtaking harbor.
 Also home to the historic Mission San Buenaventura, lovely botanic gardens, a vibrant cultural scene, and a number of very good cafes, bars, and restaurants.

 - Rincon Point - Popular surfing spot, known as the 'Queen of the Coast'.
 Home of the annual Rincon Classic surfing competition.
 Regarded by many to be the classic California point-break.